 Plan A, requiring a thesis or project, may be chosen by a student majoring in any field in which the master of arts degree is offered.
 Three units of credit are granted for the thesis or project, course 299, upon its acceptance by the student's thesis committee and the Graduate Council.
-Students will not be permitted to register for course 299 until they have received official notice of advancement to candidacy from the Office of the Graduate Division and have an officially appointed thesis or project committee.
+Registration in course 299, Thesis, is required; however, students will not be permitted to register for course 299 until they have received official notice of advancement to candidacy from the Office of the Graduate Division and have an officially appointed thesis or project committee.
 Theses or projects must be completed four weeks in advance of the date of the convocation at which the degree is to be conferred.
 Information as to specific requirements for typing, binding, number of copies, etc., may be obtained at the Office of the Graduate Division.
-Plan B, involving a comprehensive examination in lieu of a thesis, may be chosen by students majoring in biology (teaching), education, business education, French (teaching), geography, mathematics, physical sciences, and Spanish (teaching).
+Plan B, involving a comprehensive examination in lieu of a thesis, may, with approval of the department, be chosen by students majoring in biology (teaching), education, business education, French, geography, mathematics, physical sciences, and Spanish.
 Dates at which comprehensive examinations in lieu of theses are given are determined by the department or division concerned.
 Results on comprehensive examinations must be reported to the Office of the Graduate Division by the department or division.
 7. FINAL APPROVAL:

 The student's graduate program of study as approved by the graduate adviser and the Graduate Council must be completed before the degree can be granted.
-An application for graduation must be filed in the Office of the Graduate Division four weeks in advance of the expected date of graduation.
+An application for graduation must be filed in the Office of the Graduate Division four weeks in advance of the expected date of graduation to provide adequate time for official faculty vote of approval for graduation.

 MASTER OF SCIENCE DEGREE

 GENERAL REQUIREMENTS

 Graduate programs leading to the master of science degree are designed to increase the professional competence of a student in his chosen field.
 They provide an opportunity for advanced and concentrated work in a specialized field and for training in the methods and techniques of research, thus developing the student's ability for independent self-directed study.
 The specific requirements for specialization within the major are stated in Part Three, Fields of Study and Courses of Instruction.

 1. COURSE AND UNIT REQUIREMENTS: